lavaman131/sketch-n-solve/README.md

 ## 🔥 Blazingly Fast and Precise

-Sketch 'n Solve is over 50 times faster than traditional methods for solving large-scale linear algebra problems while maintaining high accuracy.
+Sketch 'n Solve is over 50 times faster than traditional methods for solving large-scale linear algebra problems while maintaining high accuracy (notice how the forward error is much lower for Sketch 'n Solve which gets even worse for more ill-conditioned systems).
 The library is designed to be efficient and scalable, making it ideal for solving large-scale linear algebra problems in a variety of applications.
 Don't believe me?
 Check out the benchmarks below (lower is better)!

 <p align="center">
     <img src="./assets/benchmarks/time.png" style="width: 100%">